 - Show behavioral problems

 - Inability to solve problem and process logical thinking

 Causes of Intellectual Disability

 There are many contributing factors to the development of intellectual disability.
 Problems during pregnancy can cause ID.
-For instance, drinking alcohol and drug use during pregnancy are detrimental to a child’s brain development that may result to deterioration in cognitive process.
+For instance, drinking alcohol and drug use during pregnancy is detrimental to a child’s brain development that may result in deterioration in the cognitive process.

 A problem during childbirth is also believed as a contributing factor on intellectual disability.
-Insufficient supply of oxygen on a newborn baby can cause ID.
+Insufficient supply of oxygen to a newborn baby can cause ID.

 However, in most cases, the cause of intellectual disability is unknown.
 But avoiding the factors mentioned can help prevent the development of this disorder.

 Of course, you can always help people with mental disability by;